Looking for an amazing way to start the day? Then the Mt Batur sunrise hike in Bali is for you!

 Top Tips for the Mt Batur Sunrise Hike

 - Make sure you take lots of water – For a hike like this, you really do sweat out more than you can take in, and if you don’t drink lots of water it won’t be long till you’re dehydrated with a huge headache.
 If you can carry it, try to take at least two litres water.

 - Have good COMFORTABLE shoes – I’m not going to say you need hiking boots, but if you’ve got weak ankles than having extra protection around your ankles will help you on the way down, but it is extremely important to have comfortable shoes.
 If not, you’ll just get blisters and end up hating the hike.

 - Take layers – Obviously waking up at 2am can be fairly chilly, so it’s a good idea to have thin removable layers so you can strip off once you’re hot.

 - Suck on sweets – The hike up Mt Batur is extremely fast and you don’t stop for water breaks all that often, so take a packet of sweets with you to suck on.
 Sucking on a sweet tricks your saliva glands into producing more spit preventing your mouth from drying out.
 Bit like drinking but without drinking.

 - Bring a little money – At the top of Mount Agung you can buy drinks like coke, coffee and hot chocolate, so if you didn’t bring any water make sure you’ve got a little money to buy something at the top!

-Have you ever climbed up Mount Batur?
+Have you ever completed the Mt Batur sunrise hike?
 If so, what are your top tips?
 Make sure you let everyone know in the comments below!